lxc/incus/doc/reference/devices.md

 They include, for example, network interfaces, mount points, USB and GPU devices.
 These devices can have instance device options, depending on the type of the instance device.

-LXD supports the following device types:
+Incus supports the following device types:

 | ID (database) | Name                                   | Condition | Description                     |
 |:--------------|:---------------------------------------|:----------|:--------------------------------|